ATD 1-LAW

 Warranty

-TRUE OR FALSE: In reference to lien as a right of an unpaid seller, lien is exercisable where the goods have been sold on credit but the terms of credit have expired.
+TRUE or FALSE: In reference to a lien as a right of an unpaid seller, the lien is exercisable where the goods have been sold on credit but the terms of credit have expired.

 True